 Observe the marking on the saddle rail and do not go beyond.
-Make sure the seat of the saddle remains horizontal as you retighten the bolt(s).
+Make sure that the top edge of the saddle remains horizontal as you retighten the bolt(s).
 STEVENS bicycle should stand on level ground while you adjust the saddle.